mpollmeier/scala-repl-pp/README.md

 NEW=3.6.4     # set to version that you bumped it to git diff $OLD..$NEW compiler/src/dotty/tools/repl
 ```
-* check if any of those changes need to be reapplied to this repo
+Check if any of those changes need to be reapplied to this repo - some files have been copied and slightly adjusted, the majority of functionality is reused.
+If there's any binary incompatible changes (which is typically the case between minor versions), you need to add new projects for `core` and `server` in [build.sbt](build.sbt), add new `core/src/main/scala-3.x.y` directories etc.

 ### Updating the shaded libraries
 See [import-instructions.md](shaded-libs/import-instructions.md).

 ## Fineprint
 (*) To keep our codebase concise we do use libraries, most importantly the [com.lihaoyi](https://github.com/com-lihaoyi/) stack.
 We want to ensure that users can freely use their own dependencies without clashing with the srp classpath though, so we [copied them into our build](shaded-libs/src/main/scala/replpp/shaded) and [changed the namespace](shaded-libs/import-instructions) to `replpp.shaded`.
 Many thanks to the original authors, also for choosing permissive licenses.